 Mangetout may refer to the snow pea (Pisum sativum var. saccharatum) or snap pea (Pisum sativum var. macrocarpon).
 Both varieties of peas are eaten whole and do not have inedible fiber in the pod walls.
 Snow peas have thinner walls than snap peas.
 Snow peas are usually found in Chinese cooking.
 Snap peas can be found in salads; however, they may be stir-fried or steamed as well.

-Here are the 7 health benefits of mangetout:
+Here are the 7 health benefits of mangetout.

 1. Mangetout is a nutritionally dense food.

-2. The Mangetout can help individuals fight infections.
+2. Mangetout could help you fight infections.

 Fresh mangetout contains 128 percent of the vitamin C daily requirements per cup.
 Vitamin C is a powerful natural water-soluble antioxidant that helps the body develop resistance against infectious agents and eliminates cancer-causing free radicals in the body.